glacials/twos.dev/src/warm/dashes.md

 #### The Root Em

 The `rem` or **root em** is a twist on the em.
-It is relative not to the parent context's font size, but to the root context's; in a web page, this is `<html>`.
+It is relative not to the parent context's font size, but to the root context's (in a web page, `<html>`).
 This allows one to escape relativity hell without reverting to absolutes:

 ```plain
 html: 16pt              (default     = 16pt)